Skip to main content

 Helen Grant

 Helen Grant has a passion for the Gothic and for ghost stories.
-Joyce Carol Oates has described her as “a brilliant chronicler of the uncanny as only those who dwell in places of dripping, graylit beauty can be.”
-A lifelong fan of the ghost story writer M. R. James, she has spoken at two M. R. James conferences and appeared at the Dublin Ghost Story Festival.
-Helen’s most recent novels are Ghost (2018) and Too Near The Dead (2021) both published by Fledgling Press.
+Joyce Carol Oates has described her as “a brilliant chronicler of the uncanny as only those who dwell in places of dripping, graylit beauty can be”.
 She lives in Perthshire with her family, and when not writing, she likes to explore abandoned country houses and swim in freezing lochs.
+Her novels include the Dracula Society’s Children of the Night Award-winning Too Near The Dead (2021) and Jump Cut (2023) about a notorious lost movie.

 Thomas Leland